opendatasoft/slate/source/includes/_processing.md

 }
 ```

-The endpoint takes the name of a processor, and tries to find the list of values that would satisfy the parameters where possible as if the processor was appended at the end of the processing stack.
+The endpoint takes the name of a processor, and tries to find the list of values that would satisfy the parameters where possible as if the processor was appended to the end of the processing stack.
 The parameters are returned in a object structure, with their specifications expanded.
 Some parameters cannot be guessed.

 ### Parameters